 Andrea Williams, European equities fund manager at Royal London Asset Management, backed Italian and Spanish stocks such as Italian airport and motorway operator Atlantia, Spanish electricity grid operator Red Electrica and Spanish oil group Repsol.

 “We don’t have a lot of exposure to the periphery but I can see that their economies are improving,” said Williams.

 In spite of a hit to equity markets this week from Ukraine, European stock markets have maintained their upwards trajectory from last year, with the FTSEurofirst 300 up by around 2 percent after having risen 16 percent in 2013.

-Russia has effectively occupied Ukraine's Crimea region in the wake of the toppling in Kiev of the former pro-Moscow Ukrainian President Viktor Yanukovich.
+Russia has effectively occupied Ukraine’s Crimea region after protesters in Kiev forced out Ukrainian President Viktor Yanukovich, a Moscow ally.

 “I would expect an eventual political solution, which is why the markets are taking it in their stride for now,” said Takis Christodoulopoulos, an analyst at hedge fund Toscafund.